tomasgreif/vintager/README.md

 # Vintage Analysis in PostgreSQL and R
+`pgvint` transforms source data into vintage analysis format.
+From detailed list of units (e.g. loans) and events (e.g. charge-off), vintage curves are calculated.

 ## Pre-requisites
 * R version 3.02 or higher
 * PostgreSQL version 9.1 or higher